discordjs/guide/guide/popular-topics/embeds.md

 <branch version="11.x">

 ::: warning
-In version 12, the receiving and outgoing embed classes have been unified; you will need to use `Discord.MessageEmbed()` as a constructor instead.
+In version 12, the receiving and outgoing embed classes have unified; you will need to use `Discord.MessageEmbed()` as a constructor instead.
 :::

 ```js